 We believe that access to healthcare, and innovation in research and treatment are inseparable.
 Scientific and medical innovation has the potential to make a dramatic impact on individual and public health, increasing life expectancy and quality of life worldwide.

 The next wave of innovations should be characterised by the greater involvement of patients in setting priorities and ensuring that innovations reach those in need, regardless of their income.
 Many new treatments available to patients can be very expensive, for example biotechnology medicines, so mechanisms should be in place to ensure sustainable and equitable distribution of medicines, treatments and new technologies.

 A global, multi-stakeholder approach including patients and patients’ organizations at the centre of discussions will help to ensure that patients in all countries can benefit from innovative research, treatments and technologies.

 On 28 January 2014, University College London (UCL) School of Pharmacy published the report 'Patients’ Needs, Medicines Innovation and the Global Public’s Interests' which was funded by IAPO to provide patient advocates with background information on the issues, challenges and opportunities relevant to innovation and to promote open debate and dialogue.

-The paper will contribute to IAPO’s ongoing work in the area of access to health and universal health coverage including health financing and the role of innovation.
+The paper contributed to IAPO’s ongoing work in the area of access to health and universal health coverage including health financing and the role of innovation.
 IAPO received grants from Janssen and the Pharmaceutical Research and Manufacturers’ Association of America (PhRMA) in order to fund this report.